SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 - `GlobalTestSecurityConfig` — a temporary permit-all configuration used for quick triage.
 It registers a `SecurityFilterChain` that permits all requests and typically disables CSRF.
 I placed it under `src/test/java` so it only affects test runs.

 - `TestSecurityConfig` — a realistic test security config that defines an in-memory `UserDetailsService`, enables method security and registers a standard `SecurityFilterChain` that requires authentication.
-Use this for Phase 2 when we remove global permit-all and want tests to assert correct authorisation.
+Use this for Phase 2 when remove global permit-all and want tests to assert correct authorisation.

 ## Next steps (Phase 2)